-Continuum limit of bipartite lattices -- The SSH model: Concluding remarks

 \section{Concluding remarks}

 We introduce a continuous, infinitely extended, non-local model that captures nearly all the phenomenological features of the discrete SSH model.
 It shares the same bulk energy spectrum and bulk eigenstates.
 The associated Zak phase also behaves identically to that of the SSH model, indicating a similar topological structure.
 The model includes a parameter $a$, with dimension length, which represents a spatial scale and is responsible for the models' non-locality.
-This parameter allows for a systematic study of the transition from a non-local to a local description.
 Notably, the energy spectrum and the corresponding eigenstates become exactly identical to those of the SSH model through appropriate tuning of this parameter.

 In contrast to other continuous analogues of the SSH model based on Schr\"{o}dinger-type Hamiltonians, the proposed non-local model does not contain external potential terms and therefore preserves exact chiral symmetry.
 Moreover, unlike continuous SSH analogues derived from Dirac-type Hamiltonians, our model exhibits periodic energy bands.